rafaelromanini/gym-time/README.md

-# viblr
+# GymTime
-A social media project, developed in Java using Springboot.
+GymTime is the social media where training and competition come together.
+Share your routine, challenge friends, and reach your goals with real-time motivation.